International Press Reviews

 'Soulful arrangements reveal their splendor in the audiophile quality that Sound Liaison guarantees.'
 JazzenZo

-'a phenomenal experience on a refined hi-fi set.'
-HiFi 'This album deserves recognition as one of the best vocal albums released in 2023.'
-Positive Feedback USA
+'This album deserves recognition as one of the best vocal albums

 ''...exceptional sound quality, tenderness and melancholy, a small masterpiece!''
 JazzenZo

-& 'this recording sounds sensational...these guys and this recording just rocks.
-Pace, rhythm, tone and soundstage are off the charts!'
+"this recording sounds sensational...these guys and this recording just rocks.
+Pace, rhythm, tone and soundstage are off the charts!"
 Audiophile style

 &